shu69bham/dotnet-interview-preparation/README.md

 - Light weight (Heavy unnecessary components were decoupled from the original ASP.NET)
 - High performance
 - Supports Dependency Injection out of the box
+- Modular (with built in support for request/response pipelines)

 .NET core is made up of various components that help in smooth running of .net core across all platforms.
 Following is the list of few such components -